Prince George joins parents at the rugby as Kate scores victory over William

 William, who has been patron of the Welsh Rugby Union (WRU) since 2016, and Kate are known for their rivalry during sporting engagements and the pair sported their own team scarves on Saturday.

-George sat in between his mother and father at the game, and Kate was seen leaning down to talk to her smiley eight-year-old son, while both parents were seen to point things out to him.
+George sat in between his mother and father at the game, and Kate was seen leaning down to talk to her smiley eight-year-old son, while both parents pointed things out to him.

-The young prince was wearing a navy and red coat, matching his father’s choice of colours, while Kate wore a black and white houndstooth jacket.
+William wore a navy suit and clutched a red Wales scarf while Kate sported a black and white checked coat over trousers, and held an England scarf with her bag.

+George appeared to be maintaining a diplomatic stance, with his red and blue puffa-style jacket free from any England or Wales symbols.

-Kate will be pleased with the final scoreline which was 23-19 in England’s favour.
+Kate will be pleased with the final scoreline – 23-19 in England’s favour.

-Prior to kick-off, the royals were expected to meet Jeff Blackett, president of the RFU, and Gerald Davies, president of the WRU.
+Prior to kick-off, the royals met Jeff Blackett, president of the RFU, and Gerald Davies, president of the WRU.

+They also met representatives of the RFU’s community and grass roots game, volunteers and RFU council members including Joe Bedford and Commander Kirsty Marlor, who represents the Navy on the RFU Council.

+“It’s a big game,” William said, keeping a protective arm on George’s shoulders as he encouraged the young prince to “shake hands”.

 The duchess, known for her love of sport, said earlier this month she was “very proud” to become the RFU’s figurehead, a role that used to belong to the Duke of Sussex.